Zenemig/frontend-test/README.md

 # Postedin Frontend Test

 This is the test used by Postedin to technically evaluate the candidates for our Frontend vacancies.
-If you are participating in a selective process for our team, surely at some point you will receive this link, but if you got here "by chance", feel invited to develop our test and send a message to us in the e-mail jobs@postedin.com
+If you are participating in a selective process for our team, at some point you will receive this link, but if you got here "by chance", feel invited to develop our test and send a message to us in the e-mail jobs@postedin.com

 ## Instructions